 Drop-down menus should only have one level.
 Do not force the user to scroll a menu or try and see all the subcategories within a main menu category.
 Landing pages are useful for that, as they give you the ability to send a user to a smaller category page that still has its own menu.

-When designing the user interaction with the category elements, make certain interacting with them easy.
+When designing the user interaction with the category elements, make certain to interact with them easily.
 Do not make elements of hover menus so small that it’s easy for the cursor to slip off the menu, forcing the user to try and navigate again.
 Although it makes programming more complex, a solution to the hover navigation problem is to also include a clickable element so users can choose how to interact with the menu.
 Delaying the shutdown of a hover menu can also solve the interaction problems, as does the “hover effect,” which gives the impression that the hover element is being depressed.

-Image : Smashing Magazine
+Image: Smashing Magazine

 Make drop-down menus opaque, or mostly so, so the menu elements don’t get mixed up with background elements.
 A slightly translucent menu over a picture can work well.
 Do not use completely translucent menus or use translucent menus over text; your menu will become an unreadable mess.
-Also make certain that tooltips don’t cover your menu elements.
+Also, make certain that tooltips don’t cover your menu elements.
 An obscured option is worse than no option at all.

 Once you design a good menu, keep it consistent throughout the site.
 Make certain that you keep the main menu on all pages, and when you have secondary menus on landing pages, keep the design elements the same so your reader doesn’t have to adjust to a completely new menu.